pghalliday/npm-package/README.md

 ## Roadmap

-- should copy the template files into the current directory
-- should take command line input for package specific fields
-- should default repository and package names based on the current directory name
 - should use a default configuration for the author information if it exists
-- should allow keywords to be added
+- should allow package.json keywords to be added
 - should create default configuration if it does not exist
 - should update default configuration if requested